-The textbook and readings assigned are your responsibility.
+The readings and supplementary book are your responsibility.
 They will not usually be covered in detail during class but will be utilized as they apply to the issues at hand.
 'Lecturettes' may be used throughout the course to supplement the case discussion.

 To assist in class participation and knowing your names, name cards will be used for each student.
-Except for emergency situations, please turn off all pagers and cellular phones.
+Except for emergency situations, please turn off all cellular phones.